-Here we are talking about companies who focus on, and specialize in, servicing a particular market, or industry niche.
-There are many agencies out there who can service a broad range of clients.
+Here we are talking about companies that focus on and specialize in servicing a particular market or industry niche.
+There are many agencies out there that can service a broad range of clients.
 Then there are agencies who have focused their practice and optimized their offerings to focus on a specific segment.
-These specialist firms will speak the language of their clients, and understand their needs and challenges better than the generalist firms.
+These specialist firms will speak the language of their clients and understand their needs and challenges better than the generalist firms.

-This is an off shoot of both of the expertise items above, but it’s worth noting separately.
+This is an offshoot of both of the expertise items above, but it’s worth noting separately.
 An agency that has been in the business for many years has likely developed processes and best practices that help them execute jobs faster and more efficiently than less experienced firms.
-While years in business is not necessarily a predictor of this on its own, it is a good rule of thumb.
+While years in business is not necessarily a predictor of this on their own, it is a good rule of thumb.

-While the finished product you get at the end of a project is a website, there is infrastructure behind the agency that enables them to deliver on their promises.
-This infrastructure includes anything from office space (where they work), to support infrastructure (can you call someone if you have a question?), to the technical infrastructure where your website is hosted.
+While the finished product you get at the end of a project is a website, there is the infrastructure behind the agency that enables them to deliver on their promises.
+This infrastructure includes anything from office space (where they work) to support infrastructure (can you call someone if you have a question?) to the technical infrastructure where your website is hosted.

-Like any service based business, when you boil it all down, most of what you’re paying for is the agency’s time.
+Like any service-based business, when you boil it all down, most of what you’re paying for is the agency’s time.
 Or, more appropriately stated, you’re paying for the necessary chunks of time from each of the functional experts required to execute your project.
-The more complicated your project is, the more time that is required to execute it.
+The more complicated your project is, the more time is required to execute it.
 Which ultimately leads to a higher cost.

 The question you are trying to answer here is not what does A website cost.
 You want to know what YOUR website will cost.
 The biggest driver of website costs is the specific requirements associated with the project.
 Do a little bit of homework up-front to document your requirements, outline an overall budget, and you will be well-equipped to have a meaningful conversation with one or more agencies about the investment your project requires.